john-fiore/JavaWordCounter/README.md

 > [!NOTE]
 > Eclipse IDE's "WindowBuilder" plugin was used to create this app's GUI,
 > hence why the code looks the way it does.
+However, it was only used in
+> the App.java file - no where else.